mhagenow01/FBFransac/README.md

 ##### Medial Axis Matching
 ##### Modified Iterative-Closest Point
 Describe the high-level reqts and the gist of ICP.
 Add pseudocode.
+##### Examples
+We provide a main interface that allows for specification of the point cloud and the meshes.
+It will find mesh instances in the point cloud and display results using Open3D.
+Note: The first time you run for a particular mesh, it will need to run the mesh pre-processing which can take 1-2 minutes.

 ### Results
 Basic recognition - Unit testing results